-Because if you want to be a success you have to make money.
+Because if you want to be a success you have to make money from translation.
 And making money means finding clients.

 I’d much rather be a decent translator with killer marketing skills finding clients than the most awesome translator ever with no skills at finding new clients.

 The first way, you’ll make money.

 The second way, you won’t.